 Pressure cook the curry: Sprinkle the chicken with the kosher salt.
 Add the chicken to the pot, and stir to coat with curry paste.
 Stir in the rest of the can of coconut milk, chicken stock, fish sauce, soy sauce, and brown sugar.
 Lock the lid and pressure cook on high pressure for 10 minutes in an electric PC or 8 minutes in a stovetop PC.
 Quick release the pressure in the pot.

 Finish the curry: Remove the lid from the pressure cooker, then set it over medium heat (Sauté mode in an electric pressure cooker.)
 Stir in the lime juice and the green beans, and simmer the curry until the green beans are crisp-tender, about 4 minutes.
 Taste the curry for seasoning, adding more soy sauce (to add salt) or brown sugar (to add sweet) as needed.
 Ladle the curry into bowls, sprinkle with minced cilantro and basil, and serve with Jasmine rice.

 Don't shake the can of coconut milk - you want the solid layer of cream on the top and the liquid underneath.
 That lets you fry the coconut cream with the curry paste, then add the liquid later

-I like my curry hot, so I use 4 tablespoons of curry paste - in other words, the entire 4 ounce can.
-If you want to cut back on the heat, only use 2 tablespoons of curry paste.
+I like my curry hot, so I use ½ cup of curry paste, the entire 4-ounce can.
+If you want to cut back on the heat, only use ¼ cup of curry paste.

 Enjoyed this post?
 Want to help out DadCooksDinner?
 Subscribe to DadCooksDinner via eMail or RSS reader, recommend DadCooksDinner to your friends, and buy something from Amazon.com through the links on this site.
 Thank you.